-The tethered aerostat is intended for monitoring operational areas, emergency situations, and significant occurrences.
-Despite the fact that this technology is nothing new, the aerostat makes use of the most recent developments in the miniaturization of communication technologies to provide a creative solution with a small balloon/aerostat capacity to ensure reliable observation and communication services in all situations for military and civil protection operations.
+Defense markets’ news state that the tethered aerostat systems are intended for monitoring operational areas, emergency situations, and significant occurrences.
+Aerospace and defense market reports that despite the fact that this technology is nothing new, i.e. aerostat surveillance is a common application of the same, the aerostat system makes use of the most recent developments in the miniaturization of communication technologies to provide a creative solution with a small balloon/aerostat system capacity to ensure reliable observation and communication services in all situations for military and civil protection and aerostat surveillance operations.

-The tethered aerostat can maintain surveillance over an area of several kilometers and downlinks the video stream in real time.
-Most of the tethered aerostats are equipped with a high-definition camera and a miniaturized 4G/LTE tactical modem.
-The latter is broadcast live on the tactical display and is also accessible in almost real-time via tactical terminals.
+The tethered aerostat system can maintain aerostat surveillance over an area of several kilometers and downlinks the video stream in real time.
+Most of the tethered aerostats are equipped with a high-definition camera and a miniaturized 4G/LTE tactical modem as per aerospace and defense market reports.
+Defense markets’ news state that the latter is broadcast live on the tactical display and is also accessible in almost real-time via tactical terminals.

-The modules of the ruggedized and miniaturized system make it particularly well-suited to harsh environment.
+Defense markets ongoings and trends suggest that the modules of the ruggedized and miniaturized system make it particularly well-suited to harsh environment.
 Most of the tethered aerostat systems can be left unattended for up to 15 hours.
-The tethered aerostat is intended to repair or replace a 4G/LTE cellular network that has been knocked offline due to terrorism or a natural disaster in addition to doing surveillance.
-In this instance, the payload consists of a 4G/LTE base station that has been optimized as well as the connecting subsystems required to link to other aerostats and repair the terrestrial network.
+Aerospace and defense market reports that the tethered aerostat systems are intended to repair or replace a 4G/LTE cellular network that has been knocked offline due to terrorism or a natural disaster.
+Aerostat surveillance serves as another key application.
+In this instance, the payload consists of a 4G/LTE base station that has been optimized as well as the connecting subsystems required to link to other aerostat systems and repair the terrestrial network.

-Israel will launch a new aerostat as it gets closer to acquiring a new missile sensor capability.
-The High Availability Aerostat System (HAAS), jointly developed by Israel’s Missile Defense Organization (IMDO) and the American Missile Defense Agency (MDA), is essentially a blimp tethered to the ground with a long-range radar.
-It was developed almost entirely from annual Foreign Military Financing funds provided to Israel by the US.
+Defense markets’ news states that Israel will launch a new aerostat system as it gets closer to acquiring a new missile sensor capability.
+Aerospace and defense market reports that the High Availability Aerostat System (HAAS), jointly developed by Israel’s Missile Defense Organization (IMDO) and the American Missile Defense Agency (MDA), is essentially a blimp tethered to the ground with a long-range aerostat radar system.
+Aerospace and defense market reports via news platforms that it was developed almost entirely from annual Foreign Military Financing funds provided to Israel by the US.

-The Doruk can operate at an altitude of up to 1,500 meters and carry a payload of up to 500 kilograms, while the Tepegöz can soar as high as 3,000 meters, according to a privately held Turkish defense technology company named Otonom Teknoloji.
-Up to a week of nonstop operation is possible for the aerostat.
+Defense markets’ news state that the Doruk can operate at an altitude of up to 1,500 meters and carry a payload of up to 500 kilograms, while the Tepegöz can soar as high as 3,000 meters, according to a privately held Turkish defense technology company named Otonom Teknoloji.
+Defense markets’ news suggest that up to a week of nonstop operation is possible for the aerostat system.

-The U.S. Army has awarded TCOM a contract worth $217.3 million to supply Saudi Arabia with a tethered aerostat platform for military communications, force protection, intelligence, surveillance, and reconnaissance operations.
+The U.S. Army has awarded TCOM a contract worth $217.3 million to supply Saudi Arabia with a tethered aerostat systems for military communications, force protection, intelligence, aerostat surveillance, and reconnaissance operations.